Luzado pitches 6 shutout innings to help Miami beat Reds 2-1

+Cincinnati totaled two hits and two ejections Sunday in a 2-1 defeat to the Miami Marlins.

+Joey Votto argued at length when he took a pivotal strike three in the first.
+Eugenio Súarez was ejected after being called out in the seventh, and manager David Bell was tossed for arguing a strike called on Kyle Farmer, who then went down swinging to end the game with the tying run on second.

-MIAMI (AP) — Jesús Luzardo allowed one hit and no runs in six-plus innings Sunday, and the Miami Marlins beat the Cincinnati Reds 2-1 to take the rubber game of their series.
+Jesús Luzardo allowed one hit and no runs in six-plus innings to help the Marlins take the rubber game of the series.
+He escaped in the first inning after the first two Reds reached, with Votto taking a 3-2 pitch for a called third strike that appeared well outside.

+“He gets that call, it’s a different inning,” Bell said.
+“And Joey knows that.
+He didn’t.”

+The Reds weren’t alone in their reaction to how balls and strikes were called, Marlins manager Don Mattingly said.

 Luzardo (5-7) had by far his best outing since being acquired from Oakland for Starling Marte at the trade deadline.
 The left-hander tied a career high with eight strikeouts.